trezzan/DatGudgudRepo/README.md

 * Maybe sending an IM with a link?

 ![]  Compare session hijacking and session fixation.
 Which attack do you think is easier for an attacker to execute?
 Why?
 One of them is much easier to defend against than the other.
 Which one and why?
-* Session Hiojacking is easier to pull off because the SID can be grabbed passively via wireshark.
+* Session Hijacking is easier to pull off because the SID can be grabbed passively via wireshark.
 Session fixation requires some sort of access to the victim's computer to plant.
 Encrypting traffic on all levels will make session hijacking very difficult if not impossible to achieve.

 ## Notes